rl1987/trickster.dev/tricksterblog/content/post/running-gui-apps-within-docker-containers.md

 docker-android
 --------------

 So far we talked about running Linux GUI apps inside containers.
 But what about running Android apps?
-Turn out, it is possible to run an entire Android emulator within Docker container and expose it through novnc interface by using solution called [docker-android](https://github.com/budtmo/docker-android).
+Turns out, it is possible to run an entire Android emulator within Docker container and expose it through novnc interface by using solution called [docker-android](https://github.com/budtmo/docker-android).
 Even though it warns about nested virtualization not being completely supported, I was able to run it through the following command on Digital Ocean VPS: